Ke-Lukai/VBA_LineBetweenBlocks/README.md

 # VBA_Tools
-This is a collection of makros for normal tasks.
+This is a collection of various makros for Excel.